 While consumers may be spending more, many are looking for strategic ways to save:

-On top of that, "welcome bonuses for travel rewards cards have never been better than they are now," says Shon.
-So if you get a new card, you will be able to "lock in that welcome bonus and enjoy the various travel coverages that come with your card," Shon adds.
+On top of that, "welcome offers for travel rewards cards have never been better than they are now," says Shon.
+So if you get a new card, you will be able to "lock in that welcome offer and enjoy the various travel coverages that come with your card," Shon adds.

 Once winter holiday travelers arrive at their destinations, the largest percentage — 47% — will be staying with friends or family.
 However, 35% are planning to check into a hotel and 12% are making plans to stay in an Airbnb.
 Some travelers may be less inclined than usual to stay with friends and family this year because it's important to keep social circles small because of the pandemic, Shon points out.
 That could lead to an increased lodging budget, which raises prices overall.